ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

   - {{site.data.keyword.cloud_notm}} Platform
   - Node.js
-  - Git
+  - Git (both Desktop app and Command Line Interface&mdash;CLI )

 ### Installing Node.js
 {: #tutorial-gs-install-node}

 The app uses Node.js as the server-side engine to run the JavaScript code for this web application.
 In order to use the Node Package Manager (NPM), to manage your app's dependencies, you must install Node.js locally.
-Also, having Node.js installed locally eases testing, speeding up development.
+Also, having Node.js installed locally simplifies testing, speeding up development.

 Go to the
 [Node.js](https://nodejs.org/en/download/releases/) web site